 Retention Rate: 87%

-The University of Iowa was founded in 1847, and it is the oldest university in Iowa.
+The University of Iowa, founded in 1847, proudly claims the title of Iowa’s oldest higher education institution, symbolizing its enduring legacy and prestigious standing.
 The university is regarded as one of the best colleges in IA for veterans.
-With more than 200 areas of study, the programs in communications, nursing, physical therapy, education, and chemistry are considered to be among the best in the nation.
-In addition, this university’s athletic program, most well-known for its championship wrestling team, is so impressive that one of Iowa’s state nicknames is the Hawkeye State, from the University of Iowa’s mascot.
+In addition, this university’s athletic program, most well-known for its championship wrestling team, is so impressive that one of Iowa’s state nicknames is Hawkeye State, from the University of Iowa’s mascot.

 Retention Rate: 84%